Vaseere/UOSSMUD/Map/README.md

-# Unofficial Squaresoft MUD Community Map Pack
+# Unofficial Squaresoft MUD Map Pack
 This pack is designed to work with Mudlet only.

 This is an update to the Unofficial Squaresoft MUD Community Map Pack V1.1 created by Velzard.